viktormiok/PhD-thesisSM/README.md

 latexmk -pdf thesis.tex
 ```

-## Where to access thesis and supplementary materials
+## Where to access the thesis and supplementary materials

 The pdf version of this thesis can be accessed [here](https://research.vu.nl/en/publications/comprehensive-molecular-characterisation-of-hpv-induced-transform), while the supplementary materials from the publications can be found in this repository.

 ## Doctoral thesis supplementary materials

 I have done the work presented in this thesis in collaboration with the persons listed in each section.
-When using to information of this thesis, please cite the associated papers:
+When using the information in this thesis, please cite the associated papers:

 [**Chapter 1:**](https://github.com/viktormiok/PhD-thesisSM/tree/main/Chapter1) `Introduction`